lionel-rowe/custom-inspects/README.md

 # Custom Inspects

-Some experiments with custom inspects for Deno console logging.
+Some experiments with custom inspects for Deno/NodeJS console logging.

 ## Usage